cvqluu/Angular-Penalty-Softmax-Losses-Pytorch/README.md

 # Forward method works similarly to nn.CrossEntropyLoss
 # x of shape (batch_size, in_features), labels of shape (batch_size,)
-# labels should indicated class of each sample
+# labels should indicate class of each sample, and should be an int, l satisying 0 <= l < out_dim
 loss = criterion(x, labels)
 loss.backward()
 ```